YaXiaoye/FrameHanger/README.md

                                                    |___/
 ```

-FrameHanger is a tool to extract static and dynamic injected iframes from webpages
+FrameHanger is a tool to extract statically and dynamically injected iframes from webpages

 It is able to